Justice, Equity, Diversity, and Inclusion (JEDI)

-We will also be holding a workshop on the guidelines at our Board meeting on February 6, 2020 in Oxnard, CA. We will post more detail on that event in the new year.
+We will also be holding a public workshop on the guidelines at our Board meeting on February 6, 2020 in Oxnard, CA. The meeting will begin at 9:00 at:

 The Public Comment period is open from now until March 13, 2020.

 - 3/19/20 Webinar: Greening without GentrificationPlease join us for a webinar on Thursday, March 19 2020 from 12-1pm.
 There is growing concern that conservation projects—from parks and open space to urban forestry and ecological reserves—can contribute to “green gentrification,” increases in housing prices and the influx of new, wealthier residents in low-income communities.
 Policymakers, planners, advocates for parks, conservation, and […] (Read more on 3/19/20 Webinar: Greening...)

 - Proposition 1 North Coast Proposal Solicitation, due April 1Proposition 1 grants fund multi-benefit ecosystem and watershed protection and restoration projects.
 The Conservancy adopted its Proposition 1 Grant Program Guidelines in September 2016.
 Priority project types include: water sustainability improvements, anadromous fish habitat enhancement, wetland restoration and urban greening.
 For more details on the Coastal Conservancy’s priorities, please review our Strategic Plan.
 We are currently soliciting projects that restore wetlands and/or […] (Read more on Proposition 1 North...)